 Locals believe that it is the magnetic power of the mountains which pulls the vehicles uphill and hence the name Magnetic Hill.
-However the truth is that it is just an optical illusion and gravity that plays the trick, the landscape looks uphill but, in reality, it is downhill and hence the vehicles move automatically.
+However the truth is that it is just an optical illusion and it is gravity that plays the trick, the landscape looks uphill but, in reality, it is downhill and hence the vehicles move automatically.

 – Moonscape of Lamayuru –

 The barren landscape devoid of any vegetation and the zillion shades of brown give it a close resemblance to the surface of moon hence the name Moonscapes.
 A perfect place for landscape photography lovers.
-Located on Leh – Kargil highway, the moonscapes is a picturesque drive and chances are you might see some mountains with the hues of purple as well.
+Located on Leh – Kargil highway, the moonscapes is a picturesque drive and chances are that you might see some mountains with the hues of purple as well.
 No doubt it is a sight to behold.

 – Lamayuru Monastery –